-The input file should be a single line with annotation identifiers separated by a comma.
+The annotations file should contain identifiers for annotations on each line (genome number, annotation number).
 The following example will remove the first annotations of genome 1, 2 and 3 and the second annotation of genome 1.

-'''

-$ pantools remove_annotations --skip 3,4,5

-$ pantools remove_annotations -af annotations.txt
+''' $ pantools --exclude=3,4,5 remove_annotations $ pantools -A annotations.txt remove_annotations '''

-'''